GenomeCAD/vkb/Readme.md

 - variant: save loaded information in `Variant`
 - coverage: save loaded information in `Coverage`
-- annotation: save loaded information in `Annotation` user need to indicate which table are targeted
+- annotation: save loaded information in table `Annotation`
 - symptom: save loaded information in `Symptom`
 - genotyping: save loaded information in `Genotyping`

 ### exploded2unified

-This command take information from exploded database and aggregate it in unified database.
+This subcommand take information from exploded database and aggregate it in unified database.

 User should select which table integrate a parameter indicate which column delete.
 Aggregation method are define by subcommand: